anthonypoh/Team4/MVP/Reports/TeamEffortLog.md

  - Megan Xie designed the UI for the MVP (Minimum Viable Product).UI design is an important aspect of product development as it plays a crucial role in determining the look and feel of the application, and it can greatly impact the user experience and usability.

 ### Sprint 1 (University Week 1):
- - Discussed for product backlog.
+ - Discussed for product backlog
- - Shared her online research to team member.

 ### Sprint 2 (University Week 2):
  - Install pip and flask for developing.